AngularUser/user-microservice/README.md

     5. Click the "Test" button to send the request to your User Microservice.
     6. You will receive the response from your User Microservice, including the HTTP status code and response body, if applicable.

-Below are the example requests for the User Microservice POST endpoint

-{
-    "Name": "John Doe",
-    "Email" : "john.doe@gmail.com",
-    "DOB": "1982-12-12"
-}
+We can use the postman collection under /tests/Users.CRUD.postman_collection.json for integration testing.
+Make sure the adjust the url accordingly.